-Buhmann on Art: Joyce Kozloff at DC Moore Gallery
+Trail of Evidence, Swift Verdict at Chelsea Bomber Trial

 An algorithm of my own invention — based on the president’s ability to be ever more horrid, coupled with Republicans’ willingness to normalize each step downward — allows me to predict the future.
 Not with, you know, total accuracy or anything… but I think I can sketch out the gist.

-About two weeks from now: During a horrific natural disaster, Trump will call “The biggest!” and “So exciting!,” Trump will fly from a weekend of golf at Bedminster to a rally in, let’s say, Kentucky.
+About two weeks from now: During a horrific natural disaster Trump will call “The biggest!” and “So exciting!,” Trump will fly from a weekend of golf at Bedminster to a rally in, let’s say, Kentucky.
 He will be introduced by Vice President Mike Pence, who will conclude his remarks by having surprise guest Joe Arpaio spank him with a large American flag-emblazoned wooden paddle.
 Pence will release a statement saying that this “sincere gesture of loyalty and patriotism” was a “surprise” to the president, who had “no idea, as this act was entirely my own.”
 Fifteen minutes later, Trump will tweet “I asked @VP Pence to be spanked by Joe Arpaio.
 I am proud of him and his @WifeMommy Karen.”
 Sean Hannity will describe the event as “The moment Mike Pence finally became Vice President.”

 In a month or so: Trump will sign an executive order allowing the health insurance industry to classify being female as a pre-existing condition, which he argues, “It is.”
 Exceptions are granted for certain plastic surgeries, because “All citizens deserve the right to better themselves.”
 White House Press Secretary Sarah Huckabee Sanders will claim “No health insurance is undeniably better for women’s health than having health insurance.”
 When accused by Katy Tur of “making no damn sense,” Sanders will reply they must “agree to disagree.”